 Tire Safety Guidelines for Big Rigs

-- Tires with 20% less than target air pressure should be considered flat and replaced.
+- Tires with 20% less than the target air pressure should be considered flat and replaced.

 - Wear patterns should be warning signs.